 Students may earn credit by taking College Level Examination Program (CLEP) or Advanced Placement Program (AP) examinations.
 CLEP results must be received before earning 100 credits unless prior approval is obtained from the Registrar before taking CLEP examinations.
+CLEP results will automatically be sent to PCC if you specify our college number 5970 when you register for these tests.
 CLEP credit will not be granted for courses previously taken.
-Contact the Admissions Office for additional information.
+See pcc.iedu/Academics/AcademicInfo.aspx for additional information.